 Novus 650 "Mathbox"

-Distinctive features: Very basic calculator (has no decimal point key), with silicon chip mounted directly on circuit board.
+Distinctive features: Very basic calculator (only 6-digit display and does not have a decimal point key), with silicon chip mounted directly on circuit board.

 Display is 6 digits, red LED.

-4-function, fixed decimal point (2 decimal places), with calculations entered using RPN (Reverse Polish Notation).
+4-function, fixed decimal point (2 decimal places, useful for simple money calculations), with calculations entered using RPN (Reverse Polish Notation, similar to mechanical adding machines) - note the 'ENT+' key and no '=' key.

 Main integrated circuit - under blob of resin.